 FROM OUR EXPERTS

-Before taking amoxicillin, tell your doctor or pharmacist
+Before taking penicillin, tell your doctor or pharmacist

-if you are allergic to it; or to penicillin or cephalosporin antibiotics; or if
+if you are allergic to it; or to other antibiotics including penicillin-type

-you have any other allergies.
-This product may contain inactive ingredients,
+cephalexin, cefuroxime); or if you have any other allergies.
+This product may

 Before using this medication, tell your doctor or

 This medication may contain aspartame.
 If you have